HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 )
 }}

-This is surprising; for the last decade, the [Image Bytes](https://httparchive.org/reports/state-of-images#bytesImg) chart on the HTTP Archive's monthly [State of Images report](https://httparchive.org/reports/state-of-images) has seemingly only ever gone one direction: up.
+This is surprising; for the last decade, the <a hreflang="en" href="https://httparchive.org/reports/state-of-images#bytesImg">Image Bytes</a> chart on the HTTP Archive's monthly <a hreflang="en" href="https://httparchive.org/reports/state-of-images">State of Images report</a> has seemingly only ever gone one direction: up.
 What reversed this trend in 2021?
 I think it may have something to do with native lazy-loading's rapid adoption; more on that later in the chapter.

 In any case, by quantity, images continue to make up an awful lot of the _stuff_ of the web.
 But tallying the sheer number of elements, requests, and bytes doesn't tell us how crucial images are to users' experiences.
-To get a sense of that, we can look at the [Largest Contentful Paint](https://web.dev/lcp/) metric, which tries to identify the most important piece of above-the-fold content on any given page.
-[As you can see in the Performance chapter](https://almanac.httparchive.org/en/2021/performance#fig-19), the LCP element has an image on around three quarters of pages.
+To get a sense of that, we can look at the <a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a> metric, which tries to identify the most important piece of above-the-fold content on any given page.
+[As you can see in the Performance chapter](.performance#fig-19), the LCP element has an image on around three quarters of pages.

 {{ figure_markup(
   content="71%",